seungukj/seungukj.github.io/_posts_private/2023-07-30-Improvement.md

 A comment to [my recent work](https://arxiv.org/abs/2306.11357), regarding an alternative model for describing the “holomorphic parameters” case.

-# Summary of the work
+# Summary of the Work

 Quite recently, I have uploaded [a work](https://arxiv.org/abs/2306.11357) that focuses on some algebraic dynamics on an affine surface, called *Markov cubics*: